 Add the number of days at the old rate with the number of days at the new rate to get the total salary for the pay period. | Aly worked 7 days at $137.36 a day.
 She worked 7 days at $151.10 a day.
 Her total salary for the pay period is $2,019.22. | $137.36 x 7 = $961.52 $151.10 x 7 = $1,057.70 $961.52 + $1,057.70 = $2,019.22 |

-When it comes to payroll, there are a lot of ways to talk about the wages your employees get paid.
-Two important terms to understand are net pay and gross pay.
+When it comes to payroll, two important terms to understand are gross pay and net pay.

 Gross pay is the amount of money your employees receive before any taxes and deductions are taken out.
-For example, when you tell an employee, “I’ll pay you $50,000 a year,” it means you will pay them $50,000 in gross wages.
+For example, when you tell an employee, “I’ll pay you $50,000 a year,” it means you'll pay them $50,000 in gross wages.

-Net pay is the amount of money your employees take home after all deductions have been taken out.
+Net pay is the amount of money your employees take home after all taxes and deductions have been taken out.
 This is the money they have in their pocket on payday.